freeciv/freeciv-web/tests/README.md

  CasperJS tests for Freeciv-web.
 ===============================

- This test is run automatically when setting up Vagrant or TravisCI installation.
+ This test is run automatically when setting up Vagrant or GitHub actions installation.

  Freeciv-web requires CasperJS 1.1.2, PhantomJS 2.0 or SlimerJS version 0.10.0pre, and xvfb (for headless tests).